-The Aquatic Ecology Laboratory at Washington State University Vancouver, directed by Dr. Stephen Bollens and Dr. Gretchen Rollwagen-Bollens, has one or possibly two paid assistantships available for a new graduate student to contribute to a dynamic program in Aquatic Ecology.
+The Aquatic Ecology Laboratory at Washington State University Vancouver, directed by Dr. Stephen Bollens and Dr. Gretchen Rollwagen-Bollens, has one paid assistantship available for a new graduate student to contribute to a dynamic program in Aquatic Ecology.

-The successful graduate student(s) will be supported on Teaching Assistantships, totaling approximately $22,000/year, plus full tuition waivers.
+The successful graduate student(s) will be supported on a combination of Research and Teaching Assistantships, totaling approximately $22,000/year, plus full tuition waivers.

 Degree program: M.S.
 Environmental Science.